LamininSolutions/mfsql-connector/source/procedures/spMFTableAudit.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-12-20  LC         add revalidate of deleted objects when incremental update 2021-12-20  LC         add checking of objvers where full update did not update them 2021-12-16  LC         Add additional logging for performance monitoring
+2022-01-28  LC         set objids datatype to max 2022-01-08  LC         new code to deal with class changes 2021-12-20  LC         add revalidate of deleted objects when incremental update 2021-12-20  LC         add checking of objvers where full update did not update them 2021-12-16  LC         Add additional logging for performance monitoring